cheers023/RushiaModSpritesAndConfig/README.md

 ---

 ## Troubleshooting
-1. Can't find game / Game not starting / Can't add mods:
+### Can't find game / Game not starting / Can't add mods:
-   - Try to delete config by opening Aurie Manager > Settings > Delete Config.
+- Try deleting the config by opening **Aurie Manager** > **Settings** > **Delete Config**.

-3. Something about virus:
+### Something about a virus:
-   - AurieManager may have been tagged as a false-positive by antivirus/AV.
-Try to turn off AV first them run AurieManager (Don't worry it's 100% safe.
-I tested it myself).
-After that, turn on AV.
+- `AurieManager.exe` may have been falsely flagged as a virus by your antivirus (AV).
+Try turning off your AV temporarily, then run AurieManager.
+(Don't worry, it's 100% safe—I tested it myself.)
+After installation, turn your AV back on.

-5. Game crashes after entering character selection screen:
+### Game crashes after entering the character selection screen:
-   - It could be a config error.
-Make sure you have properly downloaded the mod.
-If not, try to delete the old mod folder and re-install it.
-Also, delete config (check #1) then open AurieManager.
+- This could be a config error.
+Ensure you have downloaded the mod properly.
+If not, try deleting the old mod folder and reinstalling it.
+Also, delete the config (see #1) and then open AurieManager.

 For other issues: DM [@tomokinji3](https://twitter.com/tomokinji3) on Twitter/X.